Last updated on December 26, 2022

 Diamond laser inscription is a growing trend that provides added security to the stone’s owner and serves as an easy way to identify a diamond.
 It can help you not only when deciding whether to buy the stone but also protects you from fraud in some situations.

 What Is a Diamond Laser Inscription?

 Diamond laser inscription is a unique combination of letters and numbers engraved on a diamond’s girdle, a narrow portion separating the top (crown) and bottom (pavilion) parts of the stone.

 The history of diamond laser inscription goes back to the 1970s when scientists discovered that laser beams could burn out diamond inclusions and improve unwanted diamonds.
 In 1983, they developed and patented a laser engraving system that could help mark a diamond with a “footprint” and verify it when required.

 Laser inscription is done by a fine, precise laser beam to write a grading report number that helps to identify a particular stone.
 It is also used to write customized personal messages or even graphics on a diamond weighing 0.18 carats and more.
 There is a cost associated with diamond inscriptions.

 The inscription does not impact a diamond’s quality or light performance.
 It is invisible to the naked eye and can only be seen with a jeweller’s loupe (a trained eye) or special diamond inspection tools using 20x magnification.

-The size of the characters in an inscription is determined by the height of the girdle, meaning the bigger the diamond, the easier it to read the inscription.
+The size of the characters in an inscription is determined by the height of the girdle, meaning the bigger the diamond, the easier it is to read the inscription.

 Types of Diamond Laser Inscriptions